freeCodeCamp/freeCodeCamp/guide/english/machine-learning/random-forest/index.md

 title: Random Forest
 ---
 ## Random Forest
-A Random Forest is a group of decision trees that make better decisions as a whole than individually.
+Random Forest is a flexible, easy to use machine learning algorithm that produces, even without hyper-parameter tuning, a great result most of the time.
+It is also one of the most used algorithms, because it’s simplicity and the fact that it can be used for both classification and regression tasks.

+### Working of Random Forest
+A Random Forest is a group of decision trees that make better decisions as a whole than individually.Random Forest is a supervised learning algorithm.
+Like you can already see from it’s name, it creates a forest and makes it somehow random.
+The **forest** it builds, is an ensemble of Decision Trees, most of the time trained with the **bagging** method.
+The general idea of the agging method is that a combination of learning models increases the overall result.One big advantage of random forest is, that it can be used for both **classification** and **regression** problems, which form the majority of current machine learning systems.

 ### Problem
 Decision trees by themselves are prone to **overfitting**.
 This means that the tree becomes so used to the training data that it has difficulty making decisions for data it has never seen before.

+The major problem with Random Forest are their inabilty to predict **real time** because the with increasing number of trees makes the algorithm slow.

 ### Solution with Random Forests
 Random Forests belong in the category of **ensemble learning** algorithms.
 This class of algorithms use many estimators to yield better results.
 This makes Random Forests usually **more accurate** than plain decision trees.
 In Random Forests, a bunch of decision trees are created.
 Each tree is **trained on a random subset of the data and a random subset of the features of that data**.
 This way the possibility of the estimators getting used to the data (overfitting) is greatly reduced, because **each of them work on the different data and features** than the others.
 This method of creating a bunch of estimators and training them on random subsets of data is a technique in *ensemble learning* called **bagging** or *Bootstrap AGGregatING*.
 To get the prediction, the each of the decision trees vote on the correct prediction (classification) or they get the mean of their results (regression).